redhat-performance/badfish/README.md

 ```

 ### Resetting iDRAC
 For the replacement of `racadm racreset`, the optional argument `--racreset` was added.
-When this argument is passed to badfish, a graceful restart is triggered on the iDRAC itself.
+When this argument is passed to ```badfish```, a graceful restart is triggered on the iDRAC itself.
 ```
 ./badfish.py -H mgmt-your-server.example.com -u root -p yourpass --racreset
 ```